-One of the top things to do in Maui is snorkeling Molokini on a sailing excursion.
-Bonus: Many Molokini tours include snorkeling at Turtle Town too!
+One of the top things to do in Maui is a Molokini Crater and Turtle Town snorkeling trip.

 A coral reef within the crater’s arms is a wondrous water-world for more than 250 species of tropical fish.

 Above the water, Molokini is a bird sanctuary.

 Seabirds such as wedge-tailed shearwaters and frigate birds nest on the rocky atoll and can be seen soaring overhead.

 Below the water’s surface, the reef at Molokini lies at a depth of some 10 feet close to the inside of the crescent, sloping down to 25 feet or so the further away you go.
 It’s the perfect depth for snorkeling!